RitwikSrivastava/sdk/docs/dm-sdk-approach-b-blog.md

 Adobe Dynamic Media (DM) is the enterprise image service built into AEM: it handles Smart Imaging, responsive cropping, format conversion (WebP, AVIF), and CDN-accelerated delivery.
 When an author selects an asset from the AEM DAM for use on an EDS page, DM provides a delivery URL — a direct link to the asset on the DM CDN.

-In Universal Editor, authors click an image field and the Custom Content Advisor picker opens.
+In Universal Editor, authors click an image field and the **Configurable Content Advisor** extension opens.
 They browse the DAM, select an image, and confirm.
 Simple.

 What happens behind the scenes is where things get interesting.